 What we can do to change these hidden destructive assumptions is to focus on practising the comprehension of the overall meaning rather than looking for details.
 Another way to combat the great need to know all the words is to make students more aware of the context clues in studied fragments.
 Working with context clues is

-The first is aimed at pre-ntermediate students and consists of a passage including some nonsensical, made-up words.
-A series of comprehension questions is a follow up activity, probably with some guessing about the meaning of those made-up words.
+The first is aimed at pre-intermediate students and consists of a passage including some nonsensical, made-up words.
+A series of comprehension questions is a follow-up activity, probably with some guessing about the meaning of those made-up words.